Valley Forge National Historical Park

 During their six-month stay in 1777-78, on what is today a historic site, Continental soldiers built hundreds of log cabins, each housing a dozen men.
 Today, visitors can view the reconstructed Muhlenberg Brigade Huts on a journey through the rolling countryside.
 One of the most popular sites at the park is Washington’s Headquarters, a small stone building where Washington and other high-ranking officials lived and worked during their time in Valley Forge.
-Typically open for public tours, Washington's Headquarters is temporarily closed, but visitors can still marvel at its exterior during their visit.
-Visit the official website for regular updates.

 And don't miss the brand new museum exhibit at the Visitor Center.
 Guests can explore the sights, sounds and stories of the Continental Army.
 The exhibits include hundreds of artifacts and a life-size model of George Washington!

 Although best known as a historical site, Valley Forge National Historical Park is also a fantastic destination to explore the state’s lush meadows and woodlands.

 The park features a network of trails for several activities, like hiking, biking, and horseback riding.
 There are over 35 miles of designated hiking trails.
 The 8.7-mile Joseph Plumb Martin trail, which passes through some of the park’s main attractions, is open to hikers and cyclists.
 Dogs are allowed on hiking trails as long as they’re on a leash.
 When you’re not on the move, stop and share a packed meal with loved ones at one of the park’s three picnic areas, including Wayne's Woods, which offers a stunning view of the National Memorial Arch.